Vido-Faresky/Sudi_School/README.md

 ###

-<p align="left">My name is Sudi School Website Team and I'm a web developer, from Indonesia</p>
+<p align="left">Our name is Sudi School Website Team and I'm a web developer, from Indonesia</p>

 ###